obpy/obpy/src/README.txt

 Note that it may take around 2-5 minutes to for the installer to download the required libraries.)

 Be sure to keep the default installation location (C:\Program Files\OpenBlox); otherwise, OpenBlox won't work.
+Also, if a message comes up concerning "EGG caching", you can safely press "No."
+If there is a dialog box comes up about "default Python installation", press "Yes."

 Merely run the given Windows installer; you may be using it to view this README!
 If that's the case, proceed to the "Testing" section.